mrjones2014/legendary.nvim/README.md

   select_prompt = nil,
   -- Optionally pass a custom formatter function.
 This function -- receives the item as a parameter and must return a table of -- non-nil string values for display.
+It must return the same -- number of values for each item to work correctly.
-The values will be used -- as column values when formatted.
-See function
+  -- The values will be used as column values when formatted.
-  -- `get_default_format_values(item)` in
+  -- See function `get_default_format_values(item)` in
   -- `lua/legendary/formatter.lua` to see default implementation.
   formatter = nil,
   -- Initial keymaps to bind